stgloorious/Latex_Template/README.md

 **For some reason the paths works differently with Linux and Windows, so you'll need to uncomment the correct git integration in template_package.sty (end of file) !!!**

-### Windows
+## Windows Setup

 **To enable auto git commit, place .bat file with the .tex you're compiling and change your latex recipe so it executes the script before the build process.**
 (You need to run the recipe for the build process first, then run the auto commit (so you get your SHA) and then build again, so the SHA can be put in the pdf)

-**The (python) housekeeper is also run via a .bat file that needs to be in the same directory as the .tex file** (You could also have the Python file executed directly by Latex Workshop, would propably make more sense)
+**The (python) housekeeper is also run via a .bat file that needs to be in the same directory as the .tex file** (You could also have the Python file executed directly by Latex Workshop, would probably make more sense)

 For Latex Workshop in VS Code:
-1. In settings.json, add "git_commit" and "latex_cleanup" to latex-workshop.latex.recipes
+1. In settings.json (File -> Preferences -> Settings -> Find "edit in settings.json"), add "git_commit" and "latex_cleanup" to latex-workshop.latex.recipes

 ![recipe](https://github.com/stgloorious/Latex_Template/blob/master/docs/recipe_windows.png)